Is Your Family Getting Enough Sleep?

 - Talk to your teen about the dangers of not sleeping including drowsy driving, which is just as dangerous as drunk driving.

 Be a good role model and make sleep a priority for the whole family.
-Talk to your child's doctor if you have any concerns.
+Talk to your child's doctor if you have concerns.
 Most sleep problems are treatable.
+Learn about the Sleep Center at Children's Hospital, treatment options for sleep disorders and our specialists.